simon-norman/CV/README.md

 **Problem solving**: With my background in consultancy and product management, I'm able to quickly understand a domain, break down and prioritise the user's problems, and identify the best and fastest route to making an impact.

 **An agile mindset:** I've learned to continously inspect our (my team's) approach and work with them to identify improvements.
 I can readily adopt new practices and adapt existing ones.
 I can challenge existing thinking, and welcome challenges from others.

-I strive to apply this thinking to my code.
-In my first six months as a developer, I taught myself Node, Vue, Python and Mongo, and learned and implemented BDD (Mocha, Vue Test Utils), continous integration (Codeship), and cloud hosting (Heroku, Firebase, AWS).
-I read up on best practices (e.g. Clean Code, Node JS Design Patterns, The Way of the Web Tester) and found an online mentor to review my code.
+Whilst at QVC for example, I led the implementation of Scrum into our team, with my manager noting that project delivery speed had improved significantly as a result.